vert-x/openshift-cartridge/README.md

 # OpenShift Cartridge for Vert.x
-A downloadable cartridge which can be used to run Vert.x on OpenShift
+A downloadable cartridge which can be used to run Vert.x on OpenShift.

 ## Getting started

+If you don't have an account, or aren't familiar with OpenShift you can go to [Getting Started with OpenShift](https://www.openshift.com/get-started/) to help guide you through setting up your environment.

-To create a vertx application on OpenShift (we'll call it demo) run the following command using the rhc client tools:
+Once our environment is setup we can create our first application (we'll call it demo) using the rhc client tools.

     rhc app create demo https://raw.github.com/vert-x/openshift-cartridge/master/metadata/manifest.yml

-To create a scaled vertx application run the following command:
+To create a scaled vertx application:

     rhc app create demo https://raw.github.com/vert-x/openshift-cartridge/master/metadata/manifest.yml -s